SeanMcCarren/puzzleroyale_website/FLUTTER_INTEGRATION.md

 # Flutter Web App Integration Guide

+## ⚠️ IMPORTANT: Separate Repository Approach

+**DO NOT commit Flutter build files to this repository!**

+Flutter compiled files contain API keys and sensitive configuration.
+Instead, we deploy your Flutter app using Cloudflare Pages with a separate project configuration.

 ## 📱 Overview

-Your Flutter app is deployed at: `https://puzzleroyale.app/app/`
+Your Flutter app will be deployed separately at: `https://puzzleroyale.app/app/`

+## 🏗️ Proper Deployment Architecture

+We'll use **two Cloudflare Pages projects**:
+1. **puzzleroyale-marketing** (this repo) - Static marketing site at `/`
+2. **puzzleroyale-app** (puzzle_app repo) - Flutter app deployed separately

+Then we'll use Cloudflare Workers or routing to make them appear as one site.

-## 🔄 Deployment Workflow
+## 🔄 Deployment Workflow (Updated)

 ### When you make changes to your Flutter app: